lit/lit.dev/packages/lit-dev-content/site/docs/templates/expressions.md

 Expressions in the child position can take many kinds of values:

-* Primitive rendering values
+* Primitive values
 * Non-rendering values
 * `TemplateResult` objects created with the `html` function.
 * DOM nodes
 * Arrays or iterables of any of the supported types

-### Primitive rendering values
+### Primitive values

 Strings, numbers, and booleans are all converted to strings when interpolated into text content.

-This means that a value of `5` will render the string `'5'`, but likewise a value of `true` will render `'true'` and a value of `false` will render `'false'`.
-Rendering a boolean like this is uncommon, and these values are typically rendered using conditionals.
+A value of `5` will render the string `'5'`.
+The empty string `''` is specially treated as a [non-rendering value](#non-rendering).

+A boolean value `true` will render `'true'`, and `false` will render `'false'`.
+Rendering a boolean like this is uncommon.
+Instead booleans are typically used in conditionals to render other appropriate values.
 For more on conditionals, see [Conditionals](/docs/templates/conditionals/).

 ### Non-rendering values {#non-rendering}